Ask the Expert: Why is My Action Suddenly High?

 Got a Question?

 Uncertain about guitar care and maintenance?
 The ins-and-outs of guitar building?
 Or a topic related to your gear?
-Ask Acoustic Guitar’s resident repair expert Mamie Minch.
-Send an email titled “Repair Expert” to Senior Editor Greg Olwell at greg.olwell@stringletter.com, and he’ll forward it to Mamie.
+Ask Acoustic Guitar’s resident repair expert.
+Send an email titled “Repair Expert” to Editors.AG@stringletter.com, and we’ll forward it.

 If AG selects your question for publication, you’ll receive a complimentary copy of AG’s The Acoustic Guitar Owner’s Manual.